falehomar/llama.cpp/jvm/impl-foreign-completion-matrix.md

 The implementation now provides a foundation for a Java-centric API using the Java Foreign and Native Memory API, with the ability to load models and retrieve basic information about them.
 However, work is still needed to implement tokenization, context and batch processing, sampling, and resource management.

 To complete the `ForeignLLMTest` POC, approximately 16 more native function bindings need to be implemented across the various classes.
 This represents a substantial but well-defined development effort that would result in a fully functional Java API for llama.cpp using the modern Java Foreign and Native Memory API.

+The build process has been improved to provide better error handling and documentation about why CMake is required for building a compatible native library.